GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Open the Excel file
 2. Copy the values from the third column (no title)
-3. Navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and open "TRNK_Excel.xls"
+3. Navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and open "Excelsheet.xls"
 4. Paste the values in the column "HERE (m²)"
-5. All following values should be automatically calculated
+5. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell under "Emission value (t CO2/year)"
-6. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell under "Emission value (CO2/year)"
+6. All following values including the result should be automatically calculated
-7. The result should be calculated and a message should be displayed whether the vegetation suffices to compensate the CO2 emissions of you roi.
+7. The result is displayed through a color of the corresponding cells.
+It states whether the vegetation suffices to compensate the CO2 emissions of your roi

 > **Congratulations, you completed this analysis!**